-- The diversity measures in some sense the non-similarity between the individuals of a population. - E.g., Hamming-distance over the bitstring (using exor): $010010 \otimes 101000 = 111010 \longrightarrow 4$ - e.g., delta-distance over the integer (or real) sequence: $\sum{i} |x_i - x'i|$ (being x and x' two individuals) - There are much more similarity measures. - Whenever all individuals in a population are similar, the diversity is reduced, and the genetic algorithm has gotten stuck at some region of the search space (maybe, but not necessarily, a local minimum). - To augment the diversity we have only the mutation operation provided the mutation becomes visible in the next generation.
+- The diversity measures, in some sense, the non-similarity between the individuals of a population. - E.g., Hamming-distance over the bitstring (using exor): $010010 \otimes 101000 = 111010 \longrightarrow 4$ - e.g., delta-distance over the integer (or real) sequence: $\sum{i} |x_i - x'i|$ (being x and x' two individuals) - There are much more similarity measures. - similar individuals in a population reduce the diversity and the genetic algorithm maybe gets stuck in some region of the search space (maybe, but not necessarily, a local minimum). - To augment the diversity, we have only the mutation operation, provided the mutation becomes visible in the next generation.
 (Observe: whenever an allele disappears in a population, most of the crossover operations cannot regenerate it!) - Another possibility is just to regenerate a completely or partially new population.